genskyff/algorithms-rs/README.md

 ## Features
 - Only use stable Rust
-- Use Unsafe features only in certain data structures
+- Uses unsafe in only a few implementations
 - Includes integration tests
 - Includes documentation